 DNA Damage in the Cell and Mechanisms of Cancer: A Quick Overview Part II

-DNA can be damaged in many different ways through a variety of mechanisms, many of them from exogenous (external) causes, and some from endogenous (internal) factors.
-On average, this damage tallies out to 10,000 to over 1,000,000 molecular lesions per cell per day in the human body.
+DNA can and is routinely damaged in many different ways through a variety of mechanisms, many of them from exogenous (external) causes, and some from endogenous (internal) factors.
+On average, this damage tallies out to an average of 10,000 to over 1,000,000 molecular lesions PER CELL EVERY DAY in the human body. (there are roughly ~ 1 trillion cells in the human body which indicates that at least 10^16 – 10^18 repairs occur in 24 hours)

 Fortunately, most of this damage is either automatically repaired on the DNA itself or the damage can set off a global response to prevent reproduction of the mutated/damaged cell.
-But occasionally the body’s systems do not catch the error in time (or the damage is repaired incorrectly) and the cell is allowed to multiply into a tumor – either benign or malignant cancer.
+But occasionally the body’s systems do not catch the error in time (or the damage is repaired incorrectly) and the cell is allowed to multiply into a tumor – either a benign or malignant cancer through a process called mutagenesis.

 The forms of DNA damage can be classified by agent and the effect on the DNA strand itself.